ArthurKakande/ArthurKakande/README.md

 ### About Me

+- 🔭 I’m currently working on "intellikit" a Python library for building intelligent solutions.
-- 🔭 I’m currently working on The Africa Knowledge Graph
+- ⚡ I previously worked on The Africa Knowledge Graph and you can use its ontology on my GitHub.
 - 🌟 I'm interested in AI and Intelligent Systems
-- 💬 Ask me about Information Retreival, Semantic Technologies, Expert Systems, Natural Language Undertstanding, ML, Distributed AI, etc.
+- 💬 Ask me about Information retrieval, Semantic Technologies, Expert Systems, Natural Language understanding, ML, Distributed AI, etc.
 - 📫 How to reach me: https://twitter.com/arthurkakande

 ### My Skills